Brightspace/terraform-workflows/README.md

 ##### `config` (`Account[]`)

 **Required**.
-The `config` input is a JSON (with comments) or YAML string which describes your terraform workspaces.
+The `config` input is a JSON (with comments) string which describes your terraform workspaces.
 The workspaces are grouped by account in order to de-duplicate some shared settings for the common scenario of dev/prod accounts.
 The root of the document should be an array of `Account` objects.
-JSON should be preferred as it uses one fewer job.
-The config _MUST_ start with the `[` character to receive the optimization.

 ###### `Account.account_id` (`string`)